kermitt2/biblio_glutton_harvester/Readme.md

                         their UUID
   --reprocess           Reprocessed failed entries with OA link --reset               Ignore previous processing states, and re-init the
-                        harvesting process from the beginning
+                        harvesting process from the beginning --size                Number of documents to be downloaded.
 ```

 For processing all entries of an Unpaywall snapshot: